OVO | Sinking Funds

 OVO’s sinking fund framework delivers:

-- Investor Security: Trustee oversight and systematic capital discipline
+- Investor Security: Trustee oversight and systematic discipline

 - Project Financing Freedom: True non-recourse execution